LiuSantu123/HtBuddy_From_UniverseString/README.md

 #### Introduction
   Part of the original code as hth game plugins, authorized by UniverseString @https://gitee.com/UniverseString

-  \nCommercial or profit-making use is prohibited.
+  Commercial or profit-making use is prohibited.

 #### Setup
   Detailed in the original website.